How Homeowners Insurance Protects You From Winter Weather Damage

 Yes, it usually is.
 Most policies cover interior damage caused by an ice dam.
 However, they may not cover the cost of removing the ice dam itself unless you meet specific criteria.

-4. Falling Trees and Branches
+4. Does Homeowners Insurance Cover Falling Trees and Branches?

 Ice storms are notorious for bringing down tree branches.
 If an ice-laden branch snaps and falls on your house or fence, you have a claim on your hands.